(a) Property, plant and equipment (including intangible assets)

 The Company's employees are entitled to compensated absences.
 The employees can carry forward a portion of the unutilized accumulating compensated absences and utilize it in future periods or receive cash at retirement or termination of employment.
 The Company records an obligation for compensated absences in the period in which the employee renders the services that increases this entitlement.
 The Company measures the expected cost of compensated absences as the additional amount that the Company expects to pay as a result of the unused entitlement that has accumulated at the end of the reporting period.
 The Company recognizes accumulated compensated absences based on remeasurement valuation using the projected unit credit method.
 Non-accumulating compensated absences are recognized in the period in which the absences occur.

 Accumulated leaves, which are expected to be utilized within the next twelve months and not eligible to be carried forward to future years, is treated as short term employee benefit.
 The Company measures the expected cost of such absences as the additional amount that it expects to pay as a result of the unused entitlement that has accumulated at the reporting date.
-These amounts are charged to Profit or Loss.
+These amounts are charged to the statement of profit and loss.

 (i) Income taxes

 Income tax comprises current and deferred tax.
-It is recognized in Profit or Loss, except to the extent that it relates to a business combination or to an item recognized directly in equity or in Other Comprehensive Income.
+It is recognized in Statement of Profit and Loss, except to the extent that it relates to a business combination or to an item recognized directly in equity or in OCI.

 i.
 Current tax